 All Mountain Options

 This is usually measured using a number scale like 1-10.
 One being the softest and 10 being the stiffest.
 Manufacturers make finding this measurement easy because it can be an important one.
 The stiffer the board the more pop — typically, but we've found that stiffer boards also fight the pow more, and are not as playful.
 Softer boards are typically more forgiving and nimbler, but when you go to ollie they lack the response you'd hoped for.
 Your weight plays quite a role in stiffness.
 Simply put: the more you weigh, the stiffer the board you should buy, or the larger size of a softer model you should ride and vice-versa — unless you really like noodles.

 Camber vs. Reverse Camber (Rocker) vs. Flat vs. a combination of all three!
 Most board companies have their own base profile designs each with their trademarked names for them — Banana, Flying-V, etc. Fully cambered boards are referred to as traditional camber and were the first profile used.
 The profile looks like a frowning face.
-They are poppy and very responsive, they'll hold turns well, and are very stable at speed and those big air landings.
+They are poppy and very responsive, they'll hold turns well and are very stable at speed and those big air landings.

 Reverse cambered boards have a smiley face profile to them to lift the nose and tail off of the ground.
 They feel more playful all around but lack the same ollie response as cambered and don't track straight quite as well at slower speeds.
 But because the nose and tail essentially begin rising earlier than on cambered, they tend to float better in powder.
 There is noticeably less chance of catching your edges near the tip and tail while spinning on flat ground or on park features.
 For learning how to snowboard this profile will substantially help you to stay on your feet rather than your stomachHybrid profiles are common in all mountain boards to manage the drawback of one profile and provide the benefits of others.

 Too long and you'll have a tougher time initiating turns, which can be dangerous in tight terrain like trees and couloirs, but you'll stomp airs in the pow with more confidence.
 Too short and you'll wallow in the deep, being left to wonder where your friends went, but you'll spin faster on jumps and have less baggage to clear when popping on and off rails.
 Just right and you'll feel confident all over the mountain.

-Pick a board that is just wide enough so your toes and heels don't overhang, but not so wide that you can see the top sheet protruding beyond your boots.
-Overhang prevents you from really laying your turns down on those high-speed days and causes you to slip out when it's anything other than pow.
-Overhang will slow you down when you're riding the deep stuff and can be particularly dangerous on steep, handpicked terrain!
+Pick a board that is just wide enough so your toes and heels don't overhang and drag, but not so wide that you can see the top sheet protruding beyond your boots.
+Drag prevents you from really laying your turns down on those high-speed days and causes you to slip out when it's anything other than pow.
+The overhang will slow you down when you're riding the deep stuff and can be particularly dangerous on steep, hard-pack terrain!
 Losing edge control above exposure can get dicey really quickly.
 Choose wisely and get as streamlined as possible.

 Measure your boots from toe to heel and compare that with the waist width of the boards you're interested in.
 Keep in mind that the waist width of the board is narrower than where your bindings will be mounted.
 If you can physically see how your boots sit on the board, it'll help a bunch.
 We'd fully recommend having all three components together when choosing a board.
 Board+Boots+Bindings.

 Sidecut is measured using the radius of a circle in meters.
 The larger the measurement, the bigger and longer the arc of your turns will be.
-At high speed on a nice wide groomer long sidecuts feel really cool.
-Shorter radius sidecuts make quicker turns and feel very responsive.
+At high speed on a nice wide groomer, long sidecuts feel really cool.
+Shorter radius sidecuts make quicker turns and feel responsive, playful and versatile.

 What's it matter how it's made!?
 The graphics are why you should choose the board you do — above all else!
 There is some truth to this.
 Think about it.
-You will be looking at the top of this board every time you're on the chair, while tweaking big airs, or when you lean the board against the wall at home after a long day of shredding.
+You will be looking at the top of this board every time you're on the chair while tweaking big airs, or when you lean the board against the wall at home after a long day of shredding.
 You have to live with your purchase, so make sure you like the way it looks.
 In the offseason, a beautiful snowboard can become functional art that you're stoked to look at.
 When you walk up to the board selection at the shop, what's the first thing that catches your eye?
 Check it out and see if it fits all your other requirements.
 If so, you're done!
 Easy enough.